 Maura Matarese, M.A., LMHC, R.Y.T. is a psychotherapist and author of the book: Finding Hope in the Crisis, A Therapist’s Perspective on Love, Loss and Courage.
 Her new online course: Finding Hope After Heartbreak: Learn the Secret “How” to Start Feeling Better “Now” will be available soon.
 In the meantime, | Read More

 Paul Simon’s 1975 hit song Fifty Ways To Leave Your Lover, offers simple strategies on how people can break things off with their partner.
-These days, many people now have mastered the “how” to split up.
+These days, many people have mastered the “how” to split up.
 But the “why” it ended, for some, can feel confusing and unclear.
-Even worse, when the one you love decides to “slip out the back” or “make a new plan” that doesn’t include you, not understanding the many reasons why people break up, can deeply scar the one who was broken up with.
+Even worse, when the one you love decides to “slip out the back” or “make a new plan” that doesn’t include you, not understanding the many reasons why people break up, can deeply scar the one who was broken up with

 As a psychotherapist who has spent almost twenty years helping people navigate the stormy seas of complicated relationships, I’ve come to know a thing or two about why couples get together, stay together and, as you’ve probably guessed by the title of this article, why they break up.